bryanzanr/go-cli/README.md

 More detailed information can be found on the program source code.

 Design Decision:
-* Create main program (Sources/apps.swift) which processed every input and generate output.
+* Create main program (MySingle.playground) which processed every input and generate output.
-* Create base map (Sources/maps.swift) which represented as rows (X) and collumn (Y).
+* Create base map (Grid Class) which represented as rows (X) and collumn (Y).
-* Create object (Sources/peoples.swift) which consist of user and drivers.
+* Create object (People Class) which consist of user and drivers.
 * The distance will be generated using Manhattan's Distance Algorithm.
 * Nearest driver will be generated using Straight Lines Distance Algorithm.
 * Every variable is done in Pastel and Camel case.